mariaculman18/auto-annotate-DL/README.md

 * Modify the potential number and extent of the discovered objects by changing the parameters: number_seeds and correlation_th.
 * Image examples from my personal files and [ImageNet](https://www.image-net.org/), a generic dataset, have been placed for demonstration purposes.
 These are fruits but the code is extensible to any image.
 * An auxiliary python file is placed for building the feature extractor (vision_transformer.py), this was taken from [DINO repository](https://github.com/facebookresearch/dino).
 Other resources have been taken from [LOST](https://github.com/valeoai/LOST) and [ConveNeXt](https://github.com/facebookresearch/ConvNeXt) repositories.

+### Acknowledgments
+This work was part of (i) the project “Intelligenter Fruit Telen”, funded by the Interreg V program Vlaanderen-Nederland, with the financial support of the European Regional Development Fund, and (ii) the project INTELLI-FRUIT (SR/00/370), funded by BELSPO (Belgian Science Policy Office) in the frame of the STEREO III programme.